 The Sussex Spaniel is one of the UK's vulnerable native breeds with only very few pedigree puppies being registered with The Kennel Club every year.
-They are quite heavily built dogs that boast a profuse golden/liver coat.
-They have a very unique look with wider heads than other spaniels which paired to their wrinkled brow adds to their overall charming appearance.
+They are quite heavily built dogs compared to other spaniels and boast a profuse golden/liver coat.
+They have a unique look with wider heads than which paired to their wrinkled brow adds to their overall charming appearance.

-Height at the withers: Males 38 - 41 cm, Females 38 - 41 cm
+Height at the withers: Males 38 - 41 cm Females 38 - 41 cm

-Average weight: Males 16 - 20 kg, Females 16 - 20 kg
+Average weight: Males 16 - 20 kg Females 16 - 20 kg

-Sussex Spaniels are smaller, lower to the ground and they have larger heads than other spaniel breeds which gives them a very unique look all of their own.
-They are robust, strongly built dogs and when they are on the move, they have a very distinct roll about them.
+Sussex Spaniels are smaller lower to the ground and they have larger heads than other spaniel breeds which gives them a very unique look all of their own.
+They are robust strongly built dogs and when they are on the move they have a very distinct roll about them.
 Their heads are wide with dogs having a rather distinct curve between their ears and an indentation in the middle.
 They have a very pronounced stop and noticeable occiput which adds to the overall balanced look of a dog's head.

 Their brows are furrowed giving the impression that a Sussex Spaniel is always frowning and they have well developed nostrils with nice liver coloured noses.
 Their eyes are a nice hazel colour being quite large and having a gentle expression in them.
-Ears are quite large and lobular being set moderately low on a dog's head, lying close to their faces.
+Ears are quite large and lobular being set moderately low on a dog's head lying close to their faces.
 The Sussex Spaniel has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.

-Their necks are strong, long with a hint of an arch and dogs have a nice frill around their necks.
-They have sloping shoulders and strong, powerful, well-muscled, short front legs showing a good amount of bone.
+Their necks are strong long with a hint of an arch and dogs have a nice frill around their necks.
+They have sloping shoulders and strong powerful well-muscled short front legs showing a good amount of bone.
 Chests are well developed and deep with dogs having nicely developed and muscular backs and loins having a good depth and width to them.
 Their back ribs are deep adding to the powerful appearance of the Sussex Spaniel's body.
-Back legs are strong, powerful and well boned.
+Back legs are strong powerful and well boned.

 Their feet are well padded and round in shape with a good amount of feathering in between their toes.
-Tails are set low and are moderately long which dogs carry level to their backs, but never above.
-Their tails are thickest at the root, but taper to the tip and are nicely feathered.
-When excited or alert, a Sussex Spaniels wags their tail in a very lively manner which is one of their endearing traits.
+Tails are set low and are moderately long which dogs carry level to their backs but never above.
+Their tails are thickest at the root but taper to the tip and are nicely feathered.
+When excited or alert a Sussex Spaniels wags their tail in a very lively manner which is one of their endearing traits.

-Unlike other gundogs, the Sussex Spaniel likes to let an owner know when they have found something or when they are excited about anything.
+Unlike other gundogs the Sussex Spaniel likes to let an owner know when they have found something or when they are excited about anything.
 As such they are known to bark which is something deeply embedded in their working psyche.
 They have a very calm and kind disposition and like to do things at their own slower pace which is another unusual trait for a spaniel.
 They love being part of a family and are just as happy in a home environment as they are working in the field which is one of the reasons why they make such wonderful family pets and companions.

 They are intelligent dogs and as such they need to be given the right amount of mental stimulation or boredom would quickly set in which could lead to a dog developing some unwanted behavioural issues.
 Sussex Spaniels thrive on having people around them and are never happy when left on their own for any great length of time.
 As such they are a great choice for people who live in the country and in a household where at least one person usually stays at home when everyone else is out.